-Identification of the Intended STA
+Identification of the intended(#16839) STA

-Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and that is intended for one or more STA(s) affiliated with the associated MLD operating on an enabled link shall follow the below procedure:
+Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and that is intended for one or more STA(s) affiliated with the associated MLD operating on enabled link(s)(#16608) shall follow the below procedure:

-If the individually addressed MMPDU is transmitted to another STA (other than the intended STA(s)) affiliated with the associated MLD operating on a setup link through a STA affiliated with the MLD operating on the setup link, then the individually addressed MMPDU shall include MLO Link Information element that identifies the intended link(s) of the MMPDU as the last element but before the Vendor Specific element(s) (if present).
+If the individually addressed MMPDU is transmitted to another STA (other than the intended STA(s)) affiliated with the associated MLD operating on a setup link through a STA affiliated with the MLD operating on the setup link, then the individually addressed MMPDU shall include an(#16840) MLO Link Information element that identifies the intended link(s) of the MMPDU as the last element but before the Vendor Specific element(s) (if present).

-Otherwise, the individually addressed MMPDU may include MLO Link Information element that identifies the intended link(s) of the MMPDU as the last element but before the Vendor Specific element(s) (if present).
+Otherwise, the individually addressed MMPDU may include an(#16840) MLO Link Information element that identifies the intended link(s) of the MMPDU as the last element but before the Vendor Specific element(s) (if present).

 NOTE—If the MLO Link Information element is not present in the individually addressed MMPDU, the individually addressed MMPDU cannot be retransmitted to different STA as described in the first bullet above.

-Between an AP MLD and a non-AP MLD associated with the AP MLD, a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element shall not include a MLO Link Information element.
+Between an AP MLD and a non-AP MLD associated with the AP MLD, a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element shall not include an(#16331) MLO Link Information element.

 Only one bit in the Link ID Bitmap subfield of the MLO Link Information element shall be set to 1.

-Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is intended for an associated MLD shall not include MLO Link Information element.
+Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is intended for an associated MLD shall not include an(#16840) MLO Link Information element.

-Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed MMPDU that carries MLO Link Information element is received by a STA affiliated with the MLD, then the MLD shall discard the MMPDU if the MLO Link Information element indicates any link that is not an enabled link.
+Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed MMPDU that carries an(#16840) MLO Link Information element is received by a STA affiliated with the MLD, then the MLD shall discard the MMPDU if the MLO Link Information element indicates any link that is not an enabled link.

 TGbe editor: Change Clause 11.2.2 as follows (track change on):